Matrix of WellBeingThe Website is under development

 These pillars are graphically represented as four interconnected fields within a matrix, hence the model’s name.
 The interactions between these fields influence our well-being and are the model’s focus.

-The processes in the Matrix of WellBeing
+The processes of change in the Matrix of WellBeing

 Awareness